-The UK's exit from the European Union will not affect the Company as it does not sell or buy to or from the United Kingdom.
-Therefore, the currency fluctuations due to Brexit will not affect the operation of the Company.
+The UK's exit from the European Union will not affect the Company as its respective sales were up 0.01% in 2018.
+Therefore, the fluctuations in currency due to Brexit will not affect the operation of the Company.

 With regard to the imposition of duties on US steel imports, the Company's Management is closely following developments.
-US steel sales for 2018 amounted to 0.65% of the total sales volume of the Company and therefore it is not estimated that the Company will be affected.
+However, the Company will not be affected as it does not sell to the US.

-Regarding the devaluation of the Turkish lira, the Company keeps track of developments as it strengthens the export competitiveness of Turkish companies due to reduced production costs.
-The Company does not sell to Turkey.
+Regarding the depreciation of the Turkish pound, the Company is following developments as it strengthens the competitiveness of Turkish export companies by reducing production costs.
+The Company's sales to Turkey amounted to 0.2% of total turnover compared to 0.6% in 2017.

-SIDENOR closely and continuously monitors developments both internationally and domestically and adapts its business strategies and risk management policies in a timely manner to minimize the impact of macroeconomic conditions on its operations
+SOVEL closely and continuously monitors developments in both the international and the domestic environment and adapts its business strategies and risk management policies in a timely manner to minimize the impact of macroeconomic conditions on its activities.